chunkypixel/atari-dev-studio/README.md

 ![Status Bar](images/ataridevstudio-statusbar.png)

+### Settings
+There are a number of compiler, emulator and editor configuration options available in Atari Dev Studio which can be changed via the **Settings** (Preferences -> Settings -> Extensions -> Atari Dev Studio).

 ## This is a preview
 This software is currently in preview and contains the following missing or untested features:
 * [macOS] Stella emulator is missing.
-You will be required to provide your own path to Stella for the time-being (via Preferences -> Settings -> Atari Dev Studio).
+You will be required to provide your own path to Stella for the time-being (via the **Settings**).
 * [macOS] 7800basic and the A7800 emulator is untested
 * [Linux] Potential for missing packages (On Unbuntu 18.04.02 x64 I have been required to install a number)